Save time and energy, document successes and be ready to share your talent at a moment's notice with a jewelry maker's portfolio.

 Some may prefer to create a portfolio in a book format or three-ring binder.
 It's nice to be able to take your portfolio with you if needed, so using a format you can take on-the-go is helpful.
 Never give out the master copy of your portfolio, instead just make copies to share with others.

-"A picture is worth a thousand words," directly applies to a jewelry maker's portfolio.
+The adage "A picture is worth a thousand words," directly applies to a jewelry maker's portfolio.
 Including pictures of your jewelry projects in your portfolio is an easy way to share your successes.
 These images come in handy if you need to duplicate one of your designs or recreate a similar piece.
 It can also be helpful if you are interested in teaching jewelry-making classes and want to consider past designs for potential projects.

 Photograph designs in progress if desired, or just include a picture of each completed piece.
 You may want to use a similar display/background to photograph your pieces.
 You can also use a photocopy machine to produce an image of a piece--placing the piece on the glass (be careful not to scratch the glass) and covering the piece with a white sheet of paper for a uniform background.